Invite people to projects and tasks

 - The Asana Guide (what you’re reading now!), provides best practices for using Asana.
 We recommend having them read quick start so they can get up and running quickly.

 - Asana videos show you how to get started and give you a product tour.
-We recommend that your teammates block out an hour to watch these videos.
+Follow along with our How to Asana videos.
+We post new videos every other week.

 5. Follow up with your team